Waking Up At 5AM Changed My Life – Win The Morning, Win The Day

 Throughout the majority of my life I had been an early riser.
 Whether that was in my youthful years to watch cartoons or get ready for the endless sports games I was involved with on the weekend as I got older.

-That continued into my university years as I’d get up at 6:30AM everyday to head to the gym or to run before classes.
-Even after late nights out partaking in the standard post-secondary bar adventures I’d be up by 8:00AM, maybe 8:30AM at the latest.
+That continued into my university years as I’d get up at 6:15AM everyday to head to the gym or to run before classes.
+Even after late nights out partaking in the standard post-secondary bar adventures I’d be up by 7:00AM, maybe 8:00AM at the absolute latest.

 After entering the working world and life as an office dwelling professional had begun, my alarm time continued to be push later and later.
 My old habits of using the gym or going for a run in the morning were dying off.
 What used to be a 6:30AM alarm became 6:50AM then 7:15AM before getting all the way up to 7:50AM.
 That left me approximately 30 minutes to shower, change and eat before heading out the door for my walk to work.